ngocphuongnb/tetua/README.md

 * Local file upload
 * S3 file upload
 * Sign in with Github
+* Sign in with Google
+* Sign in with Twiter

 ## Documentation
 - Documentation is hosted live at [https://tetua.net](https://tetua.net)